Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 To populate that posts

-array, we use the asyncData
+array, the asyncData

 The $sanity